-- CV Test Chips Our proprietary test chips are designed by our professional engineers using our proprietary FIRETM layout analysis software.
+- CVTM Test Chips Our proprietary test chips are designed by our professional engineers using our proprietary Fire software.
 These test chips are run through a customer's manufacturing process, with intentional process modifications, to provide unique, differentiated data to explore the effects of potential process improvements given natural manufacturing variations.
 Our custom-designed CV test chips are optimized for our test hardware and analysis software and include DOEs tuned to each customer's process.
 Types of CV test chips include: - Our full-reticle and shared-reticle CV test chips are designed to provide a fast-learning cycle and are fully integrated with third-party failure analysis and inspection tools for a complete diagnosis to understand root causes.
-Our full-reticle CV test chips use a shortened process flow to provide a faster learning cycle for specific process modules. - Our Scribe CV test chip are inserted directly on customers' product wafers to collect data about critical layers. - Our DirectProbeTM CV test chips are designed to enable ultra-fast yield learning for new product designs by allowing our clients to measure components of actual product layout. - Our VarScanTM CV test chips are designed for front-end or through-silicon via ("TSV") application with a focus on high resolution resistance variation analysis for mass production. - pdFasTest® Electrical Tester Our proprietary test hardware is optimized to quickly test our CV test chips, enabling fast defect and parametric characterization of manufacturing processes.
+Our full-reticle CV test chips use a shortened process flow to provide a faster learning cycle for specific process modules.

+- Our Scribe CV test chips are inserted directly on customers' product wafers to collect data about critical layers. - Our DirectProbeTM CV test chips are designed to enable ultra-fast yield learning for new product designs by allowing our customers to measure components of actual product layout and identify yield issues. - pdFasTest® Electrical Tester Our proprietary electrical test hardware is optimized to quickly test our CV test chips, enabling fast defect and parametric characterization of manufacturing processes.
 As part of the system offering, we provide test programs for each CV test chip that are tuned to the customer's process.
 This automated system provides parallel functional testing, thus minimizing the time required to perform millions of electrical measurements to test our CV test chips.
-We provide services to analyze the unique, differentiated data output of this tester using the Exensio Characterization software to provide actionable insights to our customers. - Exensio Characterization software This software, which is also a part of our Exensio platform, collects the data generated from our CV test products, generating models of the performance effects of process variations on these design building blocks.
+We provide services to analyze the unique, differentiated data output of this tester using the Exensio Characterization software to provide actionable insights to our customers. - Exensio Characterization software This module, which is designed to integrate seamlessly with the rest of the Exensio software, collects the data generated from our CV test products, generating models of the performance effects of process variations on these design building blocks.
 As part of the system offering, we also offer analysis services, if the customer elects not to do such analysis itself.

 Cimetrix® Software Products.
-Our Cimetrix software products enable equipment manufacturers to provide industry standard interfaces on their products for efficient equipment communication, control, and collection of equipment data.
-There are numerous industry standards that have been established for equipment connectivity and control, including the SEMI defined SECS (SEMI Equipment Communication Standard), GEM (Generic Equipment Model), and PV2 (new photovoltaic equipment communication standard based on SECS/GEM) standards.
-By providing software products that fully support these industry standards, equipment manufacturers can implement robust, turnkey support for these connectivity and control standards without needing to invest engineering resources to develop their own interfaces to these standards.
+Our Cimetrix software products enable equipment manufacturers in the semiconductor and electronics industries to provide standard interfaces on their products for efficient equipment communication, control, and data collection.
+Numerous industry standards have been established for equipment connectivity and control, including the SEMI (Semiconductor Equipment and Materials International) defined SECS (SEMI Equipment Communication Standard), GEM (Generic Equipment Model), GEM300, and EDA (equipment data acquisition) standards.
+Our Cimetrix products are designed to fully support these industry standards to enable equipment manufacturers to implement robust, turnkey support for these connectivity and control standards without needing to invest engineering resources to develop their own interfaces to these standards.
 Factories that purchase manufacturing equipment enabled with Cimetrix-supported interfaces, benefit from consistent and robust implementations of industry standards, enabling faster and more efficient implementation of smart manufacturing initiatives that depend on the collection and analysis of manufacturing and product data.
-There are two separate Cimetrix product lines targeting the needs of factory equipment connectivity and control.
-The products are sold via perpetual licenses and runtime royalties.
+Cimetrix products are sold via perpetual licenses and typically sold as part of a software development kit ("SDK") that helps equipment manufacturers implement them quickly.
+We charge a one-time fee per equipment product type for the SDK license and a one-time fee for each piece of equipment shipped that includes the Cimetrix runtime license.